cspr-rad/kairos-spec/src/spec.typ

 After submitting, the L1 smart contracts take care of validating the new Merkle root, updating the Kairos state, and transferring the funds (@deposit-deploy-execution).

 Lastly (@deposit-notify), the Kairos node gets notified after the _Deploy_ was processed successfully.
 The node then commits the updated state to the database.
-After sufficient time has passed, the user can query its account balance using the Kairos CLI
+After sufficient time has passed, the user can query its account balance using the Kairos CLI.

 #page(flipped: true)[
   #figure(